Smiley-McSmiles/jellyman/README.md

 -X     Uninstall Jellyfin and Jellyman Completely.

 EXAMPLE:
--To stop jellyfin, disable on startup, backup, and then start the jellyfin server:
+- To stop jellyfin, disable on startup, backup, and then start the jellyfin server:
-'sudo jellyman -S -d -b /home/$USER/ -s'
+└── "sudo jellyman -S -d -b /home/$USER/ -s"
 ```

 ### In case Jellyman wont upgrade itself